evidentlyai/evidently/docs/book/reference/all-metrics.md

 **Defaults for Data Drift**.
 By default, all data drift metrics use the Evidently [drift detection logic](data-drift-algorithm.md) that selects a drift detection method based on feature type and volume.
 You always need a reference dataset.

 To modify the logic or select a different test, you should set [data drift parameters](../customization/options-for-statistical-tests.md) or [embeddings drift parameters](../customization/embeddings-drift-parameters.md).
-You can choose from 20+ drift detection methods.
-You can optionally pass feature importances.
+You can choose from 20+ drift detection methods and optionally pass [feature importances](../customization/feature-importance.md).

 | Metric | Parameters |
 | - | - |